digipost/digipost-api-client-dotnet/docs/_v14_0/4_archive.md

 ## Archive Document attributes
 You can add optional attributes to documents.
 An attribute is a key/val string-dictionary that describe documents.
-You can add up to 15 attributes pr. archive document.
-The attribute key and value is case sensitive.
+You can add up to 15 attributes per archive document.
+The attribute's key and value are case sensitive.

 ```csharp
 var archiveDocument = new ArchiveDocument(Guid.NewGuid(), "invoice_123123.pdf", "pdf", "application/psd", readFileFromDisk("invoice_123123.pdf"))